exbotanical/zito.fyi/content/ucontext-and-coroutines.md

   break;
 ```

+You'll notice the pointers being passed in (and used in the next code sample) as arguments to the context handler.
+The [manpage](https://man7.org/linux/man-pages/man3/swapcontext.3.html) for `swapcontext` explains this a bit.

+> On architectures where int and pointer types are the same size
+> (e.g., x86-32, where both types are 32 bits), you may be able to
+> get away with passing pointers as arguments to makecontext()
+> following argc.
+However, doing this is not guaranteed to be
+> portable, is undefined according to the standards, and won't work
+> on architectures where pointers are larger than ints.

 We'll look at `mainfunc` next, as this is where the flow of execution is about to go.

 `mainfunc` is brief, and as usual, I've annotated it liberally: